CONDITIONS OF QUOTATION/SUPPLY

 4.1 Where the Delivery Date shown in the accompanying quotation (the “nominated delivery date”) is later than six months but sooner than 12 months from the date of order, a second progress payment of 25% of the ordered tree component plus associated GST will be payable after six months from the date of order.
 If any ordered trees have not been taken by the customer at the end of 12 months a third progress payment of 25% of the remaining ordered tree component plus associated GST will become payable.

 4.2 Where the nominated time for delivery is later than 12 months from the date of order.

 • a second progress payment of 25% of the ordered tree component plus associated GST will be payable when trees are potted into the second to last containers before their final ordered container sizes or upon the expiration of nine months from the date of the order whichever comes later; and

 • a third progress payment of 25% of the ordered tree component plus associated GST will be payable when trees are potted into the their final ordered container sizes.

-The outstanding balance of the tree component plus all charges other payable in respect of the trees will all fall due for payment before delivery.
+The outstanding balance of the tree component plus other charges payable in respect of the trees will all fall due for payment before delivery.